NCAR/dart-developers-guide/src/dart-flow.md

 ![dart-flow](./images/dart-flow-pic.jpg)

 1. Describe the problem you are trying to fix.
-Use Github [issues](./issues.md) to track the problem.
+Use GitHub [issues](./issues.md) to track the problem.

 2. Add a label to the issue The label helps prioritize the issue.
 Is it